murtaza-bagwala/murtaza-bagwala.github.io/_posts/2018-6-7-Lifecycle-Management.md

 In the above example both the observers subscribed to the same observable, while defining observable we set the disposable through `Disposables.fromAction` which returns `Disposable`. so, when any observer gets disposed all the resources mentioned in `Disposables.fromAction` will get released.

-In the next post we will be looking in to the `Observable` and its types.
+In the next post we will be looking in to the `Observable` and the [strategies]((https://murtaza-bagwala.github.io/Lifecycle-Management/)) to create them.